ViniciusClement/CRTP-2025/Notes.md

 ```

 ### Lateral Movement - DCSync
+**Theory**
+DCSync is a technique that uses Windows Domain Controller's API to simulate the replication process from a remote domain controller.
+This attack can lead to the compromise of major credential material such as the Kerberos krbtgt keys used legitimately for tickets creation, but also for tickets forging by attackers.
+The consequences of this attack are similar to an NTDS.dit dump and parsing but the practical aspect differ.

 * To extract credentials from the DC without code execution on it, we can use DCSync.
 * To use the DCSync feature for getting krbtgt hash execute the below command with DA privileges for dcorp domain